ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 ## Subtasks in D2T NLG

 Data-to-Text generation is a long process.
-It invovles a lot of things from selecting important insights from the data to finally generating the textual document summarising that data.
-In literature, the whole pipeline of D2T is broadly divided into six different subtasks:
+It invovles a lot of things - selecting important insights from the data to finally generating the textual document summarising that data.
+In general, the whole pipeline of D2T can be broadly categorised into these different subtasks:
 <!-- <sup>[[1]](#myfootnote1)</sup> shown here: -->

 <!-- Let's talk about the subtasks involved in D2T NLG, which can be divided into six different subtasks : -->